 I tried at least a dozen companies that offer essential oils.
 Some are better, some are worse.
 Some are outrageously expensive, others are much easier on the wallet.
 What’s important is to make sure that the oils you’re getting are from a reputable company.
 That means, the company provides clear information on each oil, including the constituents, the dates, and the batch numbers.

-I can recommend two amazing essential oil companies.
-Both offer unsurpassed purity and freshness of the oils.
-Both have a line of organic and non-organic oils, although I believe it is a bit tricky to be able to say with 100% certainty that a particular oil is completely organic.
+I can whole-heartedly recommend an amazing essential oil company.
+It offers an unsurpassed purity and freshness of the oils.
+It has lines of organic and non-organic oils, although I believe it is a bit tricky to be able to say with 100% certainty that a particular oil is completely organic.
 After all the pollinators fly beyond the un-sprayed field and might bring back something from another field.
-Still, an organic oil is definitely one that was never sprayed so if this is something you feel very strongly about, go for organic).

 The first product I ever made was a simple facial oil with just argan and rosehip oils for the base and neroli, rose, and lavender essential oils.
 I was looking for a therapeutic grade product for my type of skin – maturing combination with hyperpigmentation and textural irregularities.